BaseMax/FirstPHPLiquid/README.md

 # First PHP Liquid Template engine

-First project to show you how use and handle **Liquid template engine** at your php applications.
+First project to show you how use and handle **Liquid template engine** at your PHP applications.

 ### Installing